 Fixed Penalty Notices (FPN)

 Authorised officers will issue an FPN to anyone they observe, or have evidence to support, has committed an environmental crime that damages the street scene.
 An FPN gives an offender the opportunity to discharge their liability from being prosecuted by paying the FPN, but should the offender choose not to pay, then court proceedings will be initiated, with the maximum fine for littering being £2,500 and potential conviction at a Magistrates Court.
+The maximum fines for fly tipping being £50,000 and for duty of care being £5,000.

 A fixed penalty notice could be issued if you: